How To Properly Add jQuery Scripts To WordPress

 Using Conditional Tags

-Use conditional tags to only load your scripts when necessary.
-This is more often used in the admin where you would want to use a script only on a specific page, not the whole admin.
-This saves bandwidth and processing time, which means faster loading times for your website.
+This is used more often in admin, where you’d want to use a script on a specific page only (not the whole admin).
+This also saves bandwidth and processing time – which means faster loading times for your website.

-Take a look at the admin_enqueue_scripts documentation in the WordPress Codex for more information.
+Take a look at the admin enqueue scripts documentation in the WordPress Codex for more information.

-Yes, there is a little bit of an overhead compared to doing it in vanilla HTML, but there is also the added benefit of dependency management and clarity.
+Yes, there is a little bit of an overhead compared to using vanilla HTML, but there’s also the added benefit of dependency management and clarity.